NHS-digital-website/indicators-hippo-migrator/README.md

 allow for execution of just selected steps during development of the Migrator in order to speed up the development cycle.

-As this resulted in a considerable number of parameters required to be defined, for convenience, the following provides an example of a command line with a complete list of arguments required to execute all steps of the conversion in one
+As, in the case of Clinical Indicators content this resulted in a considerable number of parameters required to be defined, for convenience, the following provides an example of a command line with a complete list of arguments required to execute all steps of the conversion in one go:
-go:
 ```bash
 java -jar publication-system-migrator.jar \
 --nesstarUnzipFrom=/home/dev/migration/MigrationPackage_2018_01_15_1354.zip,\